EastEnders theme tune: Title music and hits

 The original title music was used until 1991.
-A stereo version was introduced in 1988 for Omnibus editions, although it was mainly used for 4 months in 1991 before a new version came into use, sounding much more similar to the original, this version having a slightly different ending.
+A stereo version was introduced in July 1988 for Omnibus editions, although it was mainly used for 4 months in 1991 before a new version came into use, sounding much closer to the original, this version having a slightly different ending.

 On 11 May 1993, a completely new recording was instated which was jazzier than the previous version.
 The famous "doof doofs" were significantly tweaked.
-This version of the music proved unpopular but was used on screen for 11 months.
+This version of the music proved unpopular with viewers but was used on screen for 11 months.

 From 11 April 1994, the synth drums that preceded the closing theme were added to the beginning of the opening theme.
 The new theme at the time was a version based on the original, with more up to date elements.
 This was the longest-lasting version to date, being used for 15 years before another revamp took place.

 From 7 September 2009, the theme tune was rescored by May to include stronger drum beats and more background percussion.

 The theme has also been remixed into a much slower and less dramatic version for use with EastEnders Revealed and a rock version for use with EastEnders Xtra.
 Subsequent spin-offs Ricky & Bianca, Perfectly Frank and EastEnders: Slaters in Detention have used the softer guitar version.
 2010 internet spin-off EastEnders: E20 features a new remix of the theme tune, which was chosen by producer Deborah Sathe, executive producer Diederick Santer, Simon May, director Michael Keillor and BBC Radio 1Xtra's DJ Ace from entries in a competition launched on Annie Mac's BBC Radio 1 show.
 The winner was announced on 4 December 2009 as Carl Darling.

 DJ Osymyso—known for remixing popular culture—produced a mashup version of the theme, which turned the infamous fight between Peggy Mitchell and Pat Butcher into a breakbeat dance track.
 The theme was part of a routine by stand-up comedy Bill Bailey during his Bewilderness shows.
 Bailey describes how depressing he finds the theme and imagines lyrics he feels are fitting: "Everyone is going to die/We're all gonna die/In a variety of different ways".
 He then proceeds to supply an alternative version of the theme which he feels is more appropriate, embodying the multicultural nature of the East End of London by using mode, sitar and tabla.
 In 2009, American alternative metal band Faith No More performed the theme tune at the Reading and Leeds Festivals.